bsquizz/ocdeployer/README.md

 ---
 **NOTE**

 In previous versions of `ocdeployer<4.0`, the `custom` dir was housed in the root folder of the project, and the deploy file inserted in there needed to match the name of your service set, e.g. `deploy_myservice.py`.
 For backward compatibility, this method is still supported.
+Also it's possible to define custom deploy method and hooks globally for all sets with `deploy.py` module there.

 ---